Super Dodge Ball Advance (Game Boy Advance)

 Overall, Super Dodge Ball Advance is definitely not a must-have, but should be considered for a rental.
 Definitely not the best GBA launch title, as some thought it would be, and with many more quality GBA games out right now, it could easily be overlooked.

-If you enjoyed this Super Dodge Ball Advance review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Super Dodge Ball Advance review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!